BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 *Surrender* -- February 2023

 >She'd already been walking for awhile
->when I stopped by and smiled.
+>when I stopped by and smiled
 >She used me like I always knew
 >&nbsp;&nbsp;&nbsp;I wanted to be used.
 >That night I lived my mirrored words.
-I knew
->She'd give me shelter, if I surrendered.
+>I knew she'd give me shelter, so I abided.
 >
 >Mutually discarded,
 >we walked some more
 >with four eyes fixed
->on the berth of forest lying in the distance.
+>on the crest of forest in the distance.
->"That'll give us shelter, if we surrender."
+>"That'll give us shelter," I assured her.
 >
+>And so we split
->But then we split, dawn took us in
+>dawn took us in.
->and we realized a sickly thought--
+>It seeped in us a sickly thought
 >Our pleasure dome was hollow leaves,
 >&nbsp;&nbsp;&nbsp;but built so beautifully.
 >I need not look beyond that figure,
->lingering deaf and blind
+>lingering deaf and blind,
 >on the horizon.
 It's you.
 >You'll give me shelter, if I surrender.

 *Kansas Sky* -- July 2022